UnivaCorporation/urb-k8s/README.md

 - The registration and lifecylce management of Apache Mesos Executors
 - Sending tasks to Apache Mesos Executors

-### Shdeduler Adapter Interface
+### Scheduler Adapter Interface
-A Shdeduler Adapter interface is responsible for connecting URB Service to the Cluster Resource Scheduler backends.
+A Scheduler Adapter interface is responsible for connecting URB Service to the Cluster Resource Scheduler backends.
 Only interface API is provided by the project.
 It has to be implemented separately for a Cluster Resource Scheduler of your choice.

 ## liburb.so - Universal Resource Broker API
 The URB API manages all network communication between Framework components in the Universal Resource Broker system.
 It is implemented both in the shared C++ library (liburb.so) linked by _Schedulers_ and _Executors_ (instead of stock Mesos libmesos.so library) and inside of the URB Service.
 The API is responsible for translating the native handler interfaces to JSON encapsulated messages.
 The messages are sent to and received from a Redis powered message queue.
 No Universal Resource Broker components talk directly to other URB components as all communication passes through the URB API and Redis.